Dan Watters: Life and career

 In 2021, he and artist Lamar Mathurin worked on Titan's four issue Cowboy Bebop comic, adapting from the 2021 Netflix show, and in 2022, he wrote a six-issue Sword of Azrael mini-series for DC with artist Nikola Čižmešija.
 In 2022, it was announced by Humanoids that Watters would write one of the prequel graphic novels for The Incal called Dying Star, with artist Jon Davis-Hunt.
 In 2023, he worked with artist Sebastián Cabrol on The Seasons Have Teeth, a four-issue series from Boom!
 Studios, and with artist Germán Peralta on Loki for Marvel.

 In September 2023, he worked with Ram V on Detective Comics and then, in 2024, they wrote Universal Monsters: Creature from the Black Lagoon Lives! together for Skybound/Image.
 He and Ram V also worked together on two Image mini-series that would tell one story about a serial killer in a neo-noir cyberpunk setting: Ram V writing The One Hand and Watters writing The Six Fingers.
 He was also announced to be the writer for the Destro mini-series at Skybound.

 In March 2024, he was announced as the writer for Titan's Doctor Who: The Fifteenth Doctor series.
 In July 2024, he was announced along with artist Dexter Soy as the new creative team for Nightwing.
 In September on 2024, it was announced that he and artist Hayden Sherman would work on the twelve-issue mini-series Batman: Dark Patterns, which will take a look at four of Batman's early cases in Gotham, described as "lo-fi, mystery focused."

 Personal life

-He was born London, and lives there today.
+As of the 2020, Watters' profile pages at Simon & Schuster indicates he lives in London.